1868 United States presidential election: Campaign

 The 1868 campaign of Horatio Seymour versus Ulysses S. Grant was conducted vigorously, being fought out largely on the question of how Reconstruction should be conducted.

 Seymour's campaign was marked by pronounced appeals to racism with repeated attempts to brand General Grant as the "Nigger" candidate and Seymour as the "White Man's" candidate.
 Denouncing the Republicans' Reconstruction policy as allegedly subjecting the South "to military despotism and negro supremacy," Democrats campaigned on the motto, "This is a white man's country; let white men rule."

-Grant's antisemitic General Order No. 11 during the Civil War became a campaign issue.
+Grant's General Order No. 11 during the Civil War became a campaign issue.
 He apologized in a letter for the controversial order, stating "I have no prejudice against sect or race, but want each individual to be judged by his own merit.
 Order No. 11 does not sustain this statement, I admit, but then I do not sustain that order.
 It would never have been issued if it had not been telegraphed the moment it was penned and without reflection."
 In his army days he had traded at a local store operated by the Seligman brothers, two Jewish merchants who became Grant's lifelong friends.
-They became wealthy bankers who donated substantially to Grant's presidential campaign.